msprech/Election_Analysis/README.md

 ### Candidate Vote Results

 Votes per candidate were produced using similar code to the county results process.
-Within the for loop, I set the variable candidate_name equal to row[2], or the index of the csv file containing the candidate name.
+Within the for loop, I set the variable "candidate_name" equal to row[2], or the index of the csv file containing the candidate name.
 This variable was then used in a conditional statement to iterate through each row of the file, adding unique candidate names to the declared empty list, "candidate_options."
 By using a dictionary, "candidate_votes," to hold both the candidate name and votes received, I initialized the votes received to 0 and then added a vote to the vote count every time the candidate's name appeared in the file.

 I used the dictionary to calculate the total number of votes per candidate, as well as their vote percentage out of the total number of votes.
 These results were written to the election_results text file using the following f-string statement.